rokath/trice/docs/TriceUserGuide.md

 ###  13.1. <a name='Folderinformation'></a>Folder information

-- The folders here, despite `testdata`, are helper "projects" for testing the target C-code located in `./src/`.
+- The folders in [./test/](../test), despite `testdata`, are helper "projects" serving as examples and for testing the target C-code located in `./src/`.

 - Some folders are hardware specific implementations and some are Go packages.
 The Go packages can have all the same name, only the folder names are not equal.
 - In each Go package a different triceConfig.h is used, this way allowing to check all modes automatically, including encryption.
 - The file `./testdata/triceCheck.c.txt` is the master test pattern for all CGO tests and edited manually.
 It has the extension `.txt` to avoid accidentally modification by the `trice u` command.